To Donate or Dispose?

 (You Can Still) Avoid Single-Use Items

-However, you can still use reusable bags; just leave them in your vehicle, or if you don’t drive to the store, keep them in a backpack or handbag, and ask the bagger to place groceries directly into the cart at checkout.
+As of June 18, 2020, you may use reusable bags in Sonoma County.
+Stores are now allowed to accept reusable bags as long as the customer bags his or her own purchases.
+If you visit a store that hasn't yet transitioned back to allowing reusable bags, you can still use reusable bags.
+Just leave them in your vehicle, or if you don’t drive to the store, keep them in a backpack or handbag, and ask the bagger to place groceries directly into the cart at checkout.
 When you exit the store, transfer items from the cart into your bags.
 As an extra precaution, wash your bags between uses.

 Similarly, if you decide to order food and beverages for pickup or delivery, remember to refuse single-use utensils, straws, and condiments and use what you have at home instead.